zur Startseite

 BIOGRAPHIES

+Parallel to its growing fame, Gauthier Dance has intensified collaborations with international star choreographers – above all with the Artists in Residence Marco Goecke (January 2019 to summer 2023), Hofesh Shechter (since summer 2021), Barak Marshall (since the 2024/25 season) and Aszure Barton (from the 2025/26 season).
 Even during the pandemic the company proved pretty unstoppable.
-In the summer of 2020, artist-in-residence Marco Goecke created the full-length piece Do You Love Gerswhin? on extremely short notice and under COVID conditions.
-The 2020/21 season even saw three spectacular premieres: Swan Lakes with four new contemporary readings of the ballet classic by Marie Chouinard, Marco Goecke, Hofesh Shechter and Cayetano Soto, as well as an encouraging initiative that attracted a great deal of attention beyond the dance world: For The Dying Swans Project, 16 choreographers, 16 videographers and 16 composers created a solo for each member of Gauthier Dance – available free of charge on the Theaterhaus YouTube channel and in the 3sat media library.
+In the winter and spring of 2021, an encouraging initiative attracted a great deal of attention beyond the dance world: For The Dying Swans Project, 16 choreographers, 16 videographers and 16 composers created a solo for each member of Gauthier Dance – available free of charge in the media library of the German TV channel 3sat.
 The response was overwhelming and even German President Frank-Walter Steinmeier informed himself about the project in a live chat with Eric Gauthier.
-As The Dying Swans Live Experience, the production is now also performed on stage, both at Theaterhaus and at the venues of the international co-production partners.

 ecotopia dance productions: biographies Gauthier Dance//Dance Company Theaterhaus Stuttgart Eric Gauthier

-artistic director and choreographer, Gauthier Dance // Dance Company Theaterhaus Stuttgart
+Gauthier Dance//Dance Company Theaterhaus Stuttgart

-As the son of a leading Alzheimer's researcher, Eric Gauthier has acquired an awareness for social issues early on.
-With Gauthier Dance Mobile, the company brings contemporary dance to youth centres, hospitals or to old people's homes.
 Eric Gauthier was awarded the Order of Merit of the State of Baden-Wuerttemberg and is a member of the board of trustees of the Alzheimer's Foundation Baden-Wuerttemberg.

 BALLETT MASTER and DANCERS

-Cesar Locsin Ballet Master
+Mark Sampson Ballet Master

 Luis Sayago Ballet Master